 For Pfau, the key to whether or not to give her kids a push is recognizing whether they have a lack of interest, or if they’re just frustrated, afraid or insecure about something.
 “If John said he didn’t want to play hockey because his friends weren’t on his team, I’d encourage him to keep playing and make new friends,” she says.

-Leisha Strachan, a professor at the University of Manitoba in Winnipeg whose research focuses on positive youth development in sports, says that this is the right approach: “Research has shown that a ‘positive push’ [persuading your child to keep trying] in the short term might motivate youth to achieve.”
+Leisha Strachan, a professor at the University of Manitoba in Winnipeg whose research focuses on positive youth development in sports, says that this is the right approach: “Research has shown that a ‘positive push’ [persuading] in the short term might motivate youth to achieve.”
 Geneviève Mageau, a psychology professor who studies parent-child relationships at the University of Montreal, agrees.
 “As long as the support doesn’t lead to controlling behaviours, it’s positive,” she says.

 Even though Goldberg has invested in Sadie’s dance career to the tune of about $3,500 each season (not including travel and hotel expenses for four competitions per year) she isn’t overbearing.
 “Any parent who pushes her child beyond the point of extracurricular enjoyment is doing them a disservice.
 Putting too much pressure on kids and making them feel like they’re not good enough unless they get the highest scores, have the most solos and win the most prize money is so sad.”